-1701 Office Personnel Not To Express Opinion on Validity, Patentability, or Enforceability of Patent [R-07.2015]
+1701 Office Personnel Not To Express Opinion on Validity, Patentability, Expiration Date, or Enforceability of Patent [R-10.2019]

 Every patent is presumed to be valid.
 See 35 U.S.C.
 282, first sentence.
-Public policy demands that every employee of the United States Patent and Trademark Office (USPTO) refuse to express to any person any opinion as to the validity or invalidity of, or the patentability or unpatentability of any claim in any U.S. patent, except to the extent necessary to carry out:
+Public policy demands that every employee of the United States Patent and Trademark Office (USPTO) refuse to express to any person any opinion as to the validity or invalidity of, or the patentability or unpatentability of any claim in any U.S. patent or the expiration date of any patent, except to the extent necessary to carry out:

-- (A) an examination of a reissue application of the patent,
+- (B) an examination of a reissue application of the patent,

-- (B) a supplemental examination proceeding or reexamination proceeding to reexamine the patent,
+- (C) a supplemental examination proceeding or reexamination proceeding to reexamine the patent,

-- (C) an interference or derivation proceeding involving the patent, or
+- (D) an interference or derivation proceeding involving the patent,

-- (D) an inter partes or post-grant review of the patent.
+- (H) an inter partes or post-grant review of the patent.

 The question of validity or invalidity is otherwise exclusively a matter to be determined by a court.
 Likewise, the question of enforceability or unenforceability is exclusively a matter to be determined by a court.
 Members of the patent examining corps are cautioned to be especially wary of any inquiry from any person outside the USPTO, including an employee of another U.S. government agency, the answer to which might indicate that a particular patent should not have issued.
 No USPTO employee may pursue a bounty offered by a private sector source for identifying prior art.
 The acceptance of payments from outside sources for prior art search activities may subject the employee to administrative disciplinary action.